|

 see note below), nor "black polls" (owned no slaves), nor "steed horses,"

 nor "retail stores," nor "town lots."
-Source: Property and Poll Tax, 1811-1815 / 1821-1825; in the White County Court Clerk's office in Sparta, TN. (not transcriptions, but copies of original books) ---- Note: One transcribed source (Pioneers of White County, TN by W.J.H.
+Source: Property and Poll Tax, 1811-1815 / 1821-1825; in the White County Court Clerk's office in Sparta, TN. (not transcriptions, but the original books that were available in the White County, TN Court House in 2001) ---- Note: One transcribed source (Pioneers of White County, TN by W.J.H.
 Phillips (TN 976.89 White PHI); found in the White County, TN public library) spells the name "Daniel Hartin" and has Joseph's name as "Joseph Hastin" and David's as "David Hartin."
-In the original source, they surname spellings seem to be consistent as "Hastin."
-Note: An October 13, 1822 entry in 1820-1823 White County, TN Minute Book 6 (page 458 of the WPA transcription book) indicates that a man over 50 years old was not subject to paying the poll tax.
+In the original source, the surname spellings seem to be consistent as "Hastin."
+Note: A July 20, 1822 entry in 1820-1823 White County, TN Minute Book 6 (page 458 of the WPA transcription book) indicates that a man over 50 years old was not subject to paying the poll tax.
 Note: From the White County, TN tax lists we learn that none of the early White County Hastons (Daniel, David, Joseph, & Isaac) ever owned slaves, although their neighbors sometimes did. |

-| 1812 |
+1812 |

 White County, TN Tax List: Daniel Hastin, David Hastin, and